Honeyguide

-Wildlife Management Areas (WMAs) are community-owned conservation areas in Tanzania meant to benefit both communities and wildlife.
-They often fail because they’re unable to provide a living for people.
+Tanzania’s Wildlife Management Areas (WMAs) are landscapes designated to benefit communities and wildlife.
+Yet, they often fail because they’re unable to provide a living for people.

 Total Investment